About the J-2 Visa

 What are the limitations of the J-2 Visa?

-You are dependent upon the status of the principle J-1 holder and are only able to apply for a work permit after arriving in the United States.
+You are dependent upon the status of the principal J-1 holder and are only able to apply for a work permit after arriving in the United States.

 How long can I stay in the United States on a J-2 Visa?

-You may remain in the United States as long as the principle J-1 Visa holder has valid J-1 status.
+You may remain in the United States as long as the principal J-1 Visa holder has valid J-1 status.